 Staff Assessment and Research Resources

-The Student Life Assessment and Research staff site contains instructional materials, forms and other pertinent resources to guide staff assist staff in their assessment and research activities.
-This is an internal site for Division of Student Life staff and can be accessed here.
+The Student Life Assessment and Research staff site is an internal site with instructional materials, forms and other pertinent resources to guide Student Life staff in their assessment and research activities.

 Student Life staff can be found throughout UD’s Newark campus, from our Residence Life and Housing coordinators up on Laird Campus all the way down to our Student Services for Athletes advisors and Student Health Services medical professionals on south campus.
 Download our organizational chart.
 [PDF]